-Reducing Emissions through Fuel-mix Flexibility and Natural Gas Repowering
+Reducing Emissions through Natural Gas Innovation

 There are significant environmental benefits expected from the project, including reduction in emissions associated with coal-fired power generation such as carbon dioxide (CO2), sulfur dioxide (SO2), nitrogen oxide (NOx), particulate and mercury emissions.
 For example, the carbon emissions intensity of using natural gas as a fuel source will decrease CO2 by approximately 60% when compared to emissions when the units are running on coal.
 In addition, overall water usage for the repowered units will be reduced with the new technology by at least half.
-Learn more.

 In support of our efforts to move off-coal in 2023, Genesee Unit 3 will continue with dual-fuel upgrades to maximize fuel flexibility and expand the use of natural gas before moving to 100% natural gas in 2023.